OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Signal Processing for OpenISAC

 \subsubsection{OTA Synchronization}

 Note that the timing corrections for communication, as described in Sec.~\ref{subsec:UE_ComRx} are insufficient for bistatic sensing.
-For communication, as long as the maximum relative delay $\tau _{\max,\gamma}={\max}_l\left\{ \tau_{l} +\bar{\tau}_{d,\gamma,k} \right\}$ does not exceed the CP duration $T_\mathrm{CP}$, ISI is avoided and the system operates properly.
-In contrast, for bistatic sensing, the above corrections are only applied when the accumulated timing offset exceeds one sampling interval $T_s$.
-This leads to abrupt jumps in the estimated delay on the delay-Doppler spectrum, thereby introducing errors.
+For communication, as long as the maximum relative delay $\tau _{\max,\gamma}={\max}_l\left\{ \tau_{l}+\bar{\tau}_{d,\gamma,k} \right\}$ does not exceed the CP duration $T_\mathrm{CP}$, ISI is avoided and the system operates properly.
+In that case, sub-sample timing drift mainly appears as a phase term in the channel estimate and is usually tolerable for communication reception.
+Consequently, the receiver only needs to apply an explicit timing update when the accumulated drift becomes large enough for the dominant delay peak to cross into an adjacent delay bin, i.e., approximately one sampling interval $T_s$.
+For bistatic sensing, however, delay is itself the quantity of interest.
+Reusing these sporadic integer-sample corrections therefore creates a staircase delay trajectory, which appears as abrupt jumps in the delay-Doppler or micro-Doppler outputs.
 In this subsection, we therefore propose a low-complexity OTA bistatic synchronization scheme that uses the line-of-sight (LoS) communication link as a timing reference, while incorporating additional practical considerations to enable robust real-time implementation.

 First, we refine the timing-offset estimate to obtain a fractional result.
 A conventional approach is to perform interpolation by zero-padding in the subcarrier domain prior to the delay-domain FFT.
 However, accurate estimation typically requires a high interpolation order, which significantly increases computational complexity.
 To enable real-time processing, we instead adopt Quinn’s fractional frequency-estimation algorithm \cite{295186}.
 Denote the fractional timing offset by $\delta_{\tau} \triangleq \tau_{o,\gamma}N \Delta f - k_{\max,\gamma}$, where $\tau_{o,\gamma} = \tau_1 + \bar{\tau}_{d,\gamma,N_sm_{\mathrm{sync}}}$ is the overall timing offset.
 Define